earthstar-project/earthstar-docs/docs/reference/earthstar-specification.md

 // Typescript-style psuedocode

 let serializeDocumentForHashing = (doc: Document): string => {
+    // We've hardcoded the algorithm here since we
+    //  know what the fields are.
-    // Fields in lexicographic order.
+    // Fields are in lexicographic order.
     // Convert numbers to strings.
     // Omit properties that are null.
     // Use the contentHash instead of the content.